 One of my favorite things about my family is our intense family loyalty.
 Beware of criticizing a big family to one of its members - they will not take this lightly.
 They have done too much loving, too much cooking, cleaning, fighting, working, and playing to let any outsider venture criticism on their family unit.
 Whatever happens to a child from a big family, they know that they have a whole army of supporters to back them up.

 You’re probably still thinking….but big families are so much work.
-It is true - having many children is not easy and certainly requires hard work and sacrifice on both the parents’ and siblings’ part.
-Yet it is also one of the most beautiful and powerful opportunities to be taken advantage of.
+It is true - having many children is not easy and certainly requires hard work and sacrifice on both the parents’ and the siblings’ part.
+Yet it's also one of the most beautiful and powerful opportunities to be taken advantage of.

-Big families show that it is much more fulfilling to be selfless than to be selfish.
-Don’t let the media, Macron, or AOC scare you away with their misunderstandings and misrepresentations of family life and motherhood - they are just plain wrong.
+Big families show that it's much more fulfilling to be selfless than to be selfish.
+Don’t let the media, Macron, or AOC scare you away with their misunderstandings and misrepresentations of family life and motherhood - they're just plain wrong.